Hifisonix X-Altra RIAA Phono EQ Preamp

 Thank you Joost.

 Yes, the headroom is for RIAA encoded signals.
 However, good overload recovery with RIAA signals also helps with non encoded signals like clicks (lot of HF content) and warp and arm resonance (LF).
 Stereophile has reviewed commercial phono preamps with only 6-9 dB O/load capability at HF, and one recent product was less than 3 dB.
-These are deeply flawed products in my view.
+This is not enough in my view and most sensible practitioners would agree.

 5. Thierry Vitale says: